 Heather Flanagan, RFC Series Editor – Liaison from the RFC Editor, RSE

 Mail: hlflanagan AT gmail.com

 Mail: ford AT isoc.org

 Cindy Morgan, AMS – IAB Executive Administrative Manager

 Mail: cmorgan AT amsl.com

-Emailing the IAB: You can contact the IAB at the address firstname.lastname@example.org Individual IAB members can be reached at the email addresses above (note: substitute ‘@’ in place of ‘AT’, e.g. john@example.
-This page is maintained by the IAB Executive Director for the IAB.
+You can contact the IAB at the address email@example.com Individual IAB members can be reached at the email addresses above (note: substitute ‘@’ in place of ‘AT’, e.g. john@example).